Fern G. Z. Carr: Selected Awards and Honours

-Interviews and articles
+Interviews and Articles

 Whole Terrain, the environmental literary journal of Antioch University (Keene, NH, USA) featured an author profile with Carr.
 The poet was questioned as to her reflective environmental practices and how they related to her poetry.

 Bill Arnott, the curator of Artist Showcase, conducted a lighthearted interview with Fern G. Z. Carr which was also subsequently featured in The Miramichi Reader.

-Goodreads posted an Ask the Author series of questions to Fern G. Z. Carr.
-Topics included: source of ideas for her book, inspiration, current projects, advice for aspiring writers, the best thing about being a writer and dealing with writer's block.

 Thomas Whyte curates a series of interviews with poets entitled poetry mini interviews.
 Fern G. Z. Carr was chosen to be one of these featured poets.
 She was the subject of a series of six weekly interviews to discuss her thoughts about poetry and her work.

 Kelowna Now - In Focus did an extensive feature interview about Carr's life, writing career and achievements.

 CBC Radio One (Canadian Broadcasting Corporation) host Sarah Penton invited Carr to do a special guest segment on her Radio West show.

 University of Winnipeg - P.I.
 New Poetry on CKUW 95.9 FM.

 Poet, Marissa Bell Toffoli, interviewed Fern G. Z. Carr on Words with Writers W³ Sidecar.
 She interviewed Carr about her poetry writing and revision practices.

 Ryerson University's (Toronto ON, Canada) online newspaper, The Eye Opener, published an article entitled "Beyond the White Wall."
 It included references to Carr's multiple contributions to their journal, The White Wall Review.

 Subsequent to Carr having been included in a database project in conjunction with research conducted by West Virginia University law professor, Dr. James R. Elkins, The Globe and Mail featured Fern G. Z. Carr in their online arts section.